GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 and two covering their bodies.

 And man to the side of his face they went;
-to which it was there the wind to go they went;
+to which the wind to go was there they went;
 they went-around not in their going.

 And the likeness of the living-beings, their appearance like coals of burning fire, like the appearance of The Torches she was going between the living-beings;
 and brightness to the fire,
-and from the fire positioned lightning.
+and from the fire brought-out lightning.

 And the living-beings sprinting and returning like the appearance of The Flashing.